ghw307261305/novarigel/force-app/main/default/lwc/agentforceChat/README.md

 ## Runtime behavior

 - Messages sent from the composer are posted to the configured Agentforce REST endpoint along with the existing transcript.
-Before each chat callout, the controller performs the OAuth username-password flow using the stored credentials and passes the resulting bearer token to the chat service.
+Before each chat callout, the controller performs the OAuth client credentials flow using the stored client ID and secret and passes the resulting bearer token to the chat service.
 - Agent responses are appended to the transcript when the API returns.
 - Errors are surfaced in the status banner and echoed into the transcript for quick diagnosis.